Eating and drinking well (nutrition)

 - basmati rice

 Sugary foods are also high in carbohydrates but are less healthy.
-They include cakes, biscuits, sweets, fizzy drinks.
+They include cakes, biscuits, sweets and fizzy drinks.
 You should generally only have these occasionally as a treat.
 However, you might be asked to have more of this food in your diet if you need to gain or maintain weight.

 You should have plenty of fruit and vegetables for essential vitamins and minerals to boost your immune system.
 Aim for 5 portions each day.
 Your fruit and vegetables can be fresh, frozen or canned.